SkygearIO/features/features/202-session-management/api.md

     // after updating extra session info options, call this to save it to
     // persistent storage.
     saveExtraSessionInfoOptions(): Promise<void>;

+    // list all sessions of current user listSessions(): Promise<Session[]>;

+    // get specific session information for current user
+    // for master-key, can use for any user getSession(sessionID: string): Promise<Session>;

+    revokeOtherSessions(): Promise<void>;

+    // revoking current session is disallowed
+    // for master-key, can use for any session revokeSession(sessionID: string): Promise<void>;
 }

+// get current device name; return empty string if cannot detect. function getDeviceName(): Promise<string>;
 ```

 ## SDK User Agent